RodricBr/OffSec-MISC/README.md

 <br>

 > Do not use these payloads in a random or unauthorized web site, I do not take any resposibility <br>
-> to any script kiddies or black hats who decide to execute those on random places, you have been warned!
+> to any person who decide to execute those on random places, you have been warned!

 ## document.write <br>